sierranmorales/sierranmorales.github.io/essays/ReflectOnSmartQuestions.md

 Because of the “smart” phrasing of the question, there were many helpful replies with both  personal experiences as well as linked resources.
 This question was up-voted by 8422 people, indicating that the question “shows research effort [and] it is useful and clear.”
 <br><br>
 <h2>
-	Not as Smart Question
+	Not-So-Smart Question
 </h2>
 An example of a "bad" question on Stack Overflow can be found <a href="https://stackoverflow.com/questions/5271563/binary-search-homework" target="_top">here</a>.
 <br><br>
 The question starts with “It's late, I'm tired and forgot I had java homework,” which implies that the user did not put much effort or thought into finding the answer themselves beforehand.
 The user then goes on to list a homework problem and ask people to help them solve it.
 <br><br>
 	This is an example of a “bad question” because unlike the example above, it does not show any personal effort or thought.
 It is also not fully grammatically correct in its phrasing.
-The responses mimic the effort of the question with one person replying “What exactly is your question?,” and another saying “To me "I forgot I had homework" is just another way of saying "I put off doing my homework until the last minute".
+The responses mimic the effort of the question with one person replying “What exactly is your question?,” and another saying “To me 'I forgot I had homework' is just another way of saying 'I put off doing my homework until the last minute'.
 Neither get my sympathy vote.”
 <br><br>
 <h2>
 	Conclusion